 Founders Jay M. Short, Neil Patterson, and Charles J. Smith, with help from other supporting friends and colleagues, established the Foundation in 2005 to advance biodiversity conservation based on the three pillars of inspirational education, emerging technology and sound business strategies.

-The inauguration of the foundation was celebrated with a two-day BioBlitz in New York City’s Central Park on June 22–23, 2006, in collaboration with the Explorer’s Club, the American Museum of Natural History, and the Boston Museum of Natural Science.
-In a BioBlitz, volunteers race to collect and identify as many species as possible, bringing their finds to experts to be identified and counted.
-The foundation has since supported numerous BioBlitzes, including Microbial BioBlitzes, invented by founder Jay Short, and during which several hundred novel species have been identified using genomic technologies.
+The Foundation celebrated its inauguration with a two-day BioBlitz in New York City’s Central Park on June 22–23, 2006, in collaboration with the Explorer’s Club, the American Museum of Natural History, and the Boston Museum of Natural Science.
+The Foundation has since supported numerous BioBlitzes, including Microbial BioBlitzes.
+Several hundred novel species have been identified during these hands-on activities.

 In 2008, the film Darwin’s Natural Heir was released detailing E.O.
 Wilson’s extraordinary life and unparalleled work.
 Narrated by Harrison Ford, the film has aired on NOVA, the BBC, and in many museums worldwide.
 The Foundation’s Board Chairman David J. Prend and Board of Directors Member Gregory C. Carr have subsequently provided indispensable leadership in shaping and advancing the Foundation’s mission and goals.